-With the purchase of Scranton, PA station WYOU in 1996, broadcast industry veteran and current Nexstar Chairman, President and CEO, Perry A. Sook, founded Nexstar and began building the foundation of what 20 years later has become the largest portfolio of local broadcast television stations in the United States.
+With the purchase of Scranton, PA station WYOU in 1996, broadcast industry veteran and current Nexstar Chairman, President and CEO, Perry A. Sook, founded Nexstar and began building the foundation of what 22 years later has become one of the largest portfolios of local broadcast television stations in the United States.

 Since its inception, Nexstar has actively and successfully remained at the forefront of industry innovation by leveraging its award-winning local programming and content into complementary revenue streams.
 The Company has continued to expand the reach of the station group by completing transactions that benefit the communities it serves, its employees and shareholders.

 “Building a company serving medium-sized markets and smaller markets in local media with a substantial commitment to local news, and growing the local news was where we saw our niche,” Sook told Broadcasting and Cable.

 The company went public in 2003 shortly after acquiring Quorum Broadcasting and other stations that doubled Nexstar’s station portfolio.

 In 2005 Nexstar and Sook took a historic stand by demanding payment from pay-TV services for retransmission of local programming, winning a fight that benefited not only Nexstar, but all local broadcasters.
 Today, retransmission fees represent a substantial portion of local broadcasters’ revenue.